Why Your Apartment Hydroponic Plants Turn Yellow (And Simple Fixes That Actually Work)

 What you see Most likely cause Check this first

-🟤 Brown slimy roots plus yellow leaves Root rot or oxygen-poor water Replace solution, clean the system, improve aeration
+🟤 Brown slimy roots plus yellow leaves Root rot, usually from water above 72°F Water temperature, then dump and clean

 💡 Which section is right for you?